etleyden/dsa-toc-tool/README.md

  * Methods to read `.txt` files which can generate and perform operations on DFAs, NFAs, and be validated by a Regex
  * Methods to read `.txt` files which can generate and perform operations on PDAs, CFGs, and convert CFGs to CNF.
  * Methods to set up and simulate a Turing Machine by utlizing the API for tape reads/writes as well as moving up and down the tape.

+ ### Naming convention

+ Private fields should use `snake_case`
+ Variables which are local to a function or otherwise exist temporarily should use `camelCase`